python-poetry/poetry/docs/basic-usage.md

 Further, when running `poetry install`, Poetry does not try to install the project itself, but only its dependencies (same as `poetry install --no-root`).

+You can also create a new project or 'initialise' a pre-populated directory in **non-package mode** using the option `--package-mode false` when running `poetry new` or `poetry init` commands

 {{% note %}}
 In the [pyproject section]({{< relref "pyproject" >}}) you can see which fields are required in package mode.
 {{% /note %}}